 Your man

-Doctors are still unsure why, but it’s thought that increased amounts of fat around the genital area could raise the body temperature, decreasing both the number and the quality of sperm.
+There are a few mechanisms thought to link obesity with male infertility that are still being investigated, but it’s thought that one reason may be increased amounts of fat around the genital area, which could raise the body temperature, decreasing both the number and the quality of sperm.

 A man with a BMI of 30 or more may be only half as fertile as a man with a BMI within the healthy range (18.5-25kg/m2).
 This also increases the chances of him having sperm with fragmented DNA, which means there’s an increased risk of miscarriage.